ardaicoz/AlgoZoo/readme2.txt

 ### Softwares we used
 + Tiled Map Editor 1.3.3
 + Apache Netbeans IDE 11.3
++ Netbeans IDE 8.2
-+ Adobe Creative Cloud Photoshop 2018
++ Adobe Photoshop Creative Cloud 2018

 ### Libraries we used
 + java.util